 I got the last copy of Colson Whitehead’s The Underground Railroad at B’s & N’s yesterday.

 You haven’t had a burger until you’ve had a Sugar Burger.
-Somehow you have to get yourself to Embudo, New Mexico (some say Dixon, some say Velarde) beside the Rio Grande River between Santa Fe and Taos, New Mexico to get your hands on one of them, but once you do it will be difficult, if not impossible, to eat any other kind of burger once you’ve tasted a Sugar Burger.
+Somehow you have to get yourself to Embudo, New Mexico (some say Dixon, some say Velarde) beside the Rio Grande River between Santa Fe and Taos, New Mexico to… Read the full article

 The philosophy Make Art, not War is one I grew up with.
-My parents were surrounded by artists, artists who worked obscurely at their crafts in the deserts of Northern New Mexico, artists who took a long time to make names for themselves, because things taking a long time is rather part and parcel of working in obscurity.
+My parents were surrounded by artists, artists who worked obscurely at their crafts in the deserts of Northern New Mexico, artists who took a long time to make… Read the full article

 E.B.
 White’s Here is New York has long been my favorite book about the city in which I live.
-Published in 1949,Here is New York is thought of as more of an essay because of its short length, a mere 56 pages, into which White packed such timeless observations about the island of Manhattan that this ‘essay book’ has a permanent place on my desk.
+Published in 1949,Here is New York is thought of as more of an essay because of its short length, a mere 56… Read the full article

 This is the way I feel this morning.
 Smoky.